 As always, watch your children around water.
 If they are 12 years or younger they must wear life jackets.

-Recreational water advisory: Never swim in waters that have algal scum floating on the water which may indicate that a Harmful Algal Bloom is occurring.
+Due to increased visitation, visitors to any Lake Powell beaches are advised to take standard precautions for possible water quality issues.
+This includes properly disposing of human and pet waste, practicing safe sanitation, washing their hands often and showering after swimming.
+Never swim in waters that have algal scum floating on the water which may indicate that a Harmful Algal Bloom is occurring.
 Always wash your hands before eating, shower with soap after playing in the water, and never go in the water if you have open sores or cuts.
+For more information: Lake Powell Recreational Water Advisory

 Cliff jumping or jumping off anything man made or natural 15' or higher is illegal.
 There have been several fatalities due to cliff jumping over the years.